-Creative Impact is an international programme to support children and young people to discover how they can harness their abilities in the arts to achieve sustainable development goals, through creating their own authentic experiences of making change.
+Creative Impact is a programme to support children and young people to discover how they can harness their abilities in the arts to achieve sustainable development goals, through creating their own authentic experiences of making change.

 We provide consultancy and stakeholder co-design to support arts and education organisations and partnerships to nurture children and young people's ideas, to help young people become leaders, and to develop their social impact.